-Leadership is not something easily learned by reading a book or attending a course.
-The courses can teach you the technical skills, but what makes a leader is about values more than skills.
-And values are best learned from inspirational role models and people you aspire to be like.
+Leadership is not something quickly learned by reading a book or attending a course.
+The courses can teach you technical skills, but what makes a leader is about values more than skills.
+Values are best learned from inspirational role models and people you aspire to be like.
 We could do worse than learn leadership teachings from a Buddhist Monk.
-The most inspirational leader I ever had the honour to learn from came from a very unlikely source and background.
+This was the source of the most inspirational leader I ever had the honour to learn from.

-Spending a year in Thailand, and interested in understanding the culture better, as well as researching ways to create happy workplaces, I once attended a talk by an American turned Tibetan Buddhist monk, who gave a short lecture on what he advises people to do each day to be happy.
+Spending a year in Thailand and interested in understanding the culture better and researching ways to create happy workplaces, I once attended a talk by an American turned Tibetan Buddhist monk, who gave a short lecture on what he advises people to do each day to be happy.
 One of the many valuable leadership teachings I’ve encountered.

 He demonstrated to me the crucial element missing from so many leaders.
 He showed me what it takes to be an inspiring leader.
 Each word, each action, each response from him were based on humility.
-But each time he reflected on the hardships of living as a monk, as opposed to feeling superior or lucky, I realised how magnetic and inspiring his vulnerability and humility was.
-He inspired me so much that nearly a year later I’m still holding on to the A4 handout with the verses he taught and regularly reflect on the contents.
-That, to me, is true leadership and a true inspiration.
+But each time he reflected on the hardships of living as a monk, as opposed to feeling superior or lucky, I realized how magnetic and inspiring his vulnerability and humility was.
+He inspired me so much that I’m still holding on to the A4 handout with the verses he taught and regularly reflecting on the contents nearly a year later.
+That, to me, is authentic leadership and a true inspiration.

 How do you choose an inspirational leader?

-Management and leadership are, however, often seen by organizations as the ultimate reward for loyalty, hard work and having a dominant personality.
+However, management and leadership are often seen by organizations as the ultimate reward for loyalty, hard work, and having a dominant personality.

 Sadly, most managers and leaders are often not chosen by the people they are to lead.
-Rather the managers who want their legacy to live on by selecting someone who best matches their management style and thinking.
+Instead, the managers want their legacy to live on by selecting who best matches their management style and thinking.

 A true leader, however, is not selected by the management team of an organization.
 It is someone who people look up to and aspire to be like.
-Whether they have the title to go with it or not, a true leader is a person selected and followed by the people.
+Whether they have the title to go with it or not, a true leader is selected and followed by the people.
 Someone who lives out the values of the company.
-A leader who inspires people to work towards a common goal that they believe in.
-Someone who is followed regardless of their role.
+A leader who inspires people to work towards a common goal that they believe in is followed regardless of their role.

 They are not necessarily the best skilled in a particular field.
 Maybe they aren’t the employee who’s been at the company the longest.
-They may not be the one with the most academic achievements.
-Choosing a leader based on these criteria means that the company values loyalty, or technical skills, or academic knowledge.
-Choosing a leader however by asking the people who they consider worthy to lead them, means that you value the culture and the people, an undeniable ingredient for success.2105
+They may not be the ones with the most academic achievements.
+Choosing a leader based on these criteria means that the company values loyalty, technical skills, or academic knowledge.
+Selecting a leader, however, by asking the people who they consider worthy to lead them, means that you value the culture and the people, an undeniable ingredient for success.2105

 Inherently they will choose someone they trust and respect.
 Someone who has proven in the past that they have the best interest of the people and the company at heart.
 However, there is one other value that is critical for a leader to have.